helderberto/dotfiles/nvim/.config/nvim/README.md

 This is my personal Neovim/Vim configuration.

-The entry point of the configuration is the file `init.vim`.
-You can find it on `~/.config/nvim/init.vim`.
+The entry point of the configuration is the file `init.lua`.
+You can find it on `~/.config/nvim/init.lua`.